bhnord/activities/README.md

 Porchfest is an afternoon of free music (and other performances) performed outside of people’s homes - on porches, patios, driveways, and lawns.
 <a href="https://watertownporchfest.org/" target="_blank">info link</a>

-### Greenway Spring Fest
+### Seaport Summer Market

-**05/17 11:00AM - 05/17 05:00PM @ Rowes Wharf Plaza**
+**05/17 11:00AM - 05/18 06:00PM @ Seaport Summer Market**
-Come on down to Rowes Wharf Plaza and join the fun at 2025 Greenway Spring Fest (formerly Food Truck Festival).
-<a href="https://www.eventbrite.com/e/greenway-spring-fest-2025-tickets-1320197388929?aff=oddtdtcreator" target="_blank">info link</a>

-### Quincy Multicultural Festival

-**05/17 12:00PM - 05/17 03:00PM @ Pageant Field**
-Join Us at the 4th Annual Quincy Multicultural Festival!
+The Seaport Summer Market is back for the 2025 season and located on Seaport Boulevard every weekend May through June on Saturdays AND Sundays from 11am-7pm.
-<a href="https://www.quincymulticulturalfestival.org" target="_blank">info link</a>
+<a href="https://www.bostonseaport.xyz/venue/seaport-summer-market-2/" target="_blank">info link</a>

 ### Flags For the Fallen